 The vast ocean of golden sand shining brightly in the sun light, is our imagination when somebody mentions ‘Thar Desert’.
 And that is what you witness at Sam Dunes.
 Hundreds of people gathered to enjoy the fine sand beneath their feet and the camel riders waiting for the customers, is my first impression of Sam dunes.
 It really becomes a crowded place during peak seasons.
 But, if you trek a little further in the evening, you can enjoy a serene evening with an enchanting view of sun painting the sky red as it bids adieu for the day.

-Location: 40 kilometers (45 minutes) away from Jaisalmer which can either be reached by sharing autos/ local buses or private taxis.
+Location: 40 kilometres (45 minutes) away from Jaisalmer which can either be reached by sharing autos/ local buses or private taxis.

 Try the Desert Adventure

 You can indulge in various adventure and sports activities like dune bashing, parasailing, paramotoring, jeep safari or biking in the fine sand of the desert.
-Do try to bargain as the prices are not fixed and it might depend on demand-supply rule.
-The prices are tend to be more during peak season and time.
-During off season you might get successful in cracking the best deal.
+Do try to bargain as the prices are not fixed and it might depend on the demand-supply rule.
+The prices tend to be more during peak season and time.
+During off-season, you might get successful in cracking the best deal.